Things to do before you move to Thailand

 Several people move to Thailand for various reasons.
 While some do so because of work or even a business venture, others simply want to settle down in Thailand because of the country’s inspiring beauty.
 Regardless of the reason why you intend to move to the Land of Smiles, below are some of the things that you need to do and prepare for a seamless transition.

-Explore the Cost of Living
+Explore the cost of living in Thailand

 One of the primary things that you need to do before you move to Thailand is to explore the cost of living in the country.
 Generally, if you choose to stay in the north of the country, then your expenses will be less compared to staying in the southern part of the nation.
 The drawback though is that you will be a bit far from the coast.